Trulysmods/Archeological-UPDATED-/README.md

 # Archeological

-Archeological is a vanilla + style mod, focused on expanding the archeology mechanics and adding more dynamism to the game experience.
-Get the new Archeology table, new items and blocks to decorate and build, ancient paintings like Petroglyphs, ancient Statues, Remains from the past, and many new ruins throughout the Overworld.
+Archeological is a vanilla + style expansion to archeology, offering a more entertaining and dynamic experience to your explorations, with new items, decorative blocks and new structures.